What Is Bottom-Up Budgeting and Forecasting?

 Additionally, in situations where a corporate budgeting department enforces a genuinely bottom-up approach, each department or business unit would have to work upwards from projecting each line item of expense and revenue.
 For example, a department's headcount budget might include precise salary and bonus forecasts for each individual projected to be on staff (allowing for exactly when new hires are expected to be added).
 Then they would drive employee benefits expense off these pay figures, and perhaps also occupancy charges, based on standard square footage assumptions per each employee (while adjusting for differences in office space related to rank, job title or salary grade).

 Examples in Sales Forecasting

 Forecasting and budgeting in a bottom-up fashion have the advantage of forcing attention to specific categories of expenditure, output, and revenue, which is necessary to plan and manage the activities of individual reporting units, departments, plants, etc. Setting hiring, scheduling, and production plans, for example, requires such specificity.

 In some cases, forecasts at low levels of aggregation and high levels of specificity, when rolled up into higher levels of aggregation, tend to be much less accurate than forecasts produced from the start strictly at those more highly aggregated levels.
 It is because errors made at the more specific levels can compound in the process of adding up the more detailed forecasts and estimates.
 This is particularly true if the projection errors at the more detailed levels tend to go in one direction (that is, all towards over or underestimates), rather than exhibit random patterns of over and underestimates.

 To be more specific, in budgeting processes there is a built-in bias for low-level forecasts and wish lists to demand excessive spending and headcount, while projecting unduly low revenues.
-It is in the interests of line managers to register needs for more resources than is necessary while committing to less revenue and profit generation than they should be able to produce.
+It is in the interest of line managers to register needs for more resources than is necessary while committing to less revenue and profit generation than they should be able to produce.
 This is gamesmanship related to performance benchmarking and compensation, to increase the odds that they will exceed goals and thus be rewarded accordingly.